njaved/just-the-doc/docs/1_introduction/architecture_and_microservices.md

 Serving as the entry point into the Kubernetes cluster, NGINX Ingress will intelligently route users based on predefined routing rules.
 Users will be directed to the modernized NBS 7 features (Modernization API Service) or classic NBS 6 features (NBS-gateway Service).
 The deployment of NGINX Ingress will be orchestrated using Helm charts and values files.

 ### Shared Services Tools and Containers
-- Cert Manager: This tool automates TLS certificate management and will be integrated into the infrastructure via Terraform.
-The certificate issuer connects to Let's Encrypt CA by default, and will be installed using yaml manifests and kubectl commands.
+- **Cert Manager**: This tool automates TLS certificate management and will be integrated into the infrastructure via Terraform.
+The certificate issuer connects to Let's Encrypt CA by default, and will be installed using YAML manifests and `kubectl` commands.
-- Apache NiFi: As an ETL tool, Apache NiFi populates Elasticsearch indices from the NBS database.
+- **Apache NiFi**: As an ETL tool, Apache NiFi populates Elasticsearch indices from the NBS database.
 Deployment of NiFi will follow Helm charts and values files.
-- Elasticsearch: NBS relies on Elasticsearch for lightning-fast searches.
+- **Elasticsearch**: NBS relies on Elasticsearch for lightning-fast searches.
 The deployment of Elasticsearch will use Helm chart and values files.
-- Fluent Bit: Fluent Bit serves as the log aggregator, collecting logs from various microservices and Kubernetes components and, by default, pushing them to designated S3 buckets and CloudWatch.
+- **Fluent Bit**: Fluent Bit serves as the log aggregator, collecting logs from various microservices and Kubernetes components and, by default, pushing them to designated S3 buckets and CloudWatch.

 ### Data Ingestion Service
 Provides necessary foundational pieces to track and route ELR data flowing into NBS, and lays the groundwork to provide additional ingestion options for NBS.